microchip-pic-avr-examples/pic18f16q40-clc-switch-debouncing/README.md

 ![Figure 12](./images/Figure12.png)
 **Figure 12**

+---

 ## Three CLC Solution
-***

 The logic diagram of the 3-CLCs solution is shown in Figure 13.
-The 1st CLC (CLC3) has the same input as before (Figure 7).
+The 1st CLC (CLC3) has the same input as before (previously shown in Figure 7).
 The 3rd CLC (CLC2) is chosen as 4-input AND logic.
 The input signal and the first two CLC output signals are paired ANDed and then ORed together as:

 CLC2_OUT = CLCIN0 * CLC3_OUT + CLCIN0 * CLC1_OUT + CLC3_OUT * CLC1_OUT